Self-Consent: When Users Take Control

 Even when users successfully navigate the friction and share their financial data, a fundamental question remains: How does the receiving organization know it's real?

-Each scenario follows the same workflow: navigate online banking to download statements, manually redact sensitive information, upload files through various portals, wait for manual review, and often face rejection because verification fails.
+The pattern is identical across use cases: manual downloads, manual redaction, uploads through various portals, manual review, and frequent rejection when verification fails.
+Manual verification processes average 1-2 hours per application, contributing to 10% abandonment rates across financial services [11, 12].
 The process is slow, error-prone, and fundamentally insecure.
-Recipients can't confirm documents are authentic or unaltered.
+Recipients can't confirm documents are authentic.
 Senders have no visibility into how their data will be used after sharing.
 Both parties operate without real infrastructure.

 What We Already Have